 Praia is the capital and largest city of Cape Verde.
 Praia is Cape Verde’s largest city, a commercial centre, and a port that ships coffee, sugar cane, and tropical fruits.
 Praia also has a fishing industry and there are resort beaches nearby.
 Cape Verde is in Western Africa, it is a group of islands in the North Atlantic Ocean, west of Senegal.
 Temperate; warm, dry summer; precipitation meagre and very erratic.
 Steep, rugged, rocky, volcanic.
 The official language is Portuguese which is the main business language, a patois known as Crioulo is spoken colloquially.
 Visitors should check in advance whether interpretation will be necessary.
 All correspondence should be in Portuguese, English or French.
 The main religion is Christianity.
 The economy of Cape Verde is service-oriented, with commerce, transport, and public services accounting for more than 70% of GDP.
 Although nearly 70% of the population lives in rural areas, agriculture and fishing contribute only about 9% of GDP.
 Light manufacturing accounts for most of the remainder.
 Expatriate Cape Verdeans contribute an amount estimated at about 20% of GDP to the domestic economy through remittances.
+The security risk for expatriates in Cape Verde is low.
+Risks include petty street crime and theft in crowded areas such as markets, as well as violent crime usually related to drug trafficking.
 The population in Praia is 0.128 Mil (2014 est.), while the inflation rate is -0.1% (2014 est.).

 Cost Of Living